Terms and Conditions

 For Goods not manufactured by CMPS the warranty shall be the current warranty provided by the manufacturer of the Goods.
 CMPS shall not be bound be nor be responsible for any term, condition, representation or warranty other than which is given by the manufacturer of the Goods.
 Unless disclosed otherwise, the Labour cost for administering and replacing any warranted goods is the sole responsibility of the client.

-11. Default and Consequences of Default –
+- Default and Consequences of Default –

-If the Client does not pay any amount due to CMPS on time, CMPS shall be entitled to be paid interest on the overdue amounts at the rate provided in section 67P of the QBCC Act; Ooverdue invoices shall accrue daily interest from the date when payment becomes due, until the date of payment, at a rate of two and half percent (2.5%) per calendar month (and at CMPS’s sole discretion such interest shall compound monthly at such a rate) after as well as before any judgment.
+If the Client does not pay any amount due to CMPS on time, CMPS shall be entitled to be paid interest on the overdue amounts at the rate provided in section 67P of the QBCC Act; Overdue invoices shall accrue daily interest from the date when payment becomes due, until the date of payment, at a rate of two and half percent (2.5%) per calendar month (and at CMPS’s sole discretion such interest shall compound monthly at such a rate) after as well as before any judgment.

 If the Client defaults in payment of any invoice when due, the Client shall indemnify CMPS from and against all costs and disbursements incurred by CMPS in pursuing the debt including legal costs on a solicitor and own client basis and CMPS’s collection agency costs.

 Without prejudice to any other remedies CMPS may have, if at any time the Client is in breach of any obligation (including those relating to payment) CMPS may suspend or terminate the supply of Goods to the client and any of its other obligations under the terms and conditions.
-CMPS will not be liable to the Client for any loss or damage suffered because CMPS has exercised its rights under this clause.
+CMPS will not be liable to the Client for any loss or damage suffered including consequential losses because CMPS has exercised its rights under this clause.

 If any account remains overdue after thirty (30) days then an amount of the greater of twenty dollars ($20.00) or ten percent (10%) of the amount overdue (up to a maximum of two hundred dollars ($200.00)) shall be levied for administration fees which sum shall become immediately due and payable.